-😼 BONNER LEADERS PROGRAM (PORTFOLIO)
+BONNER LEADERS PROGRAM

-DR. BRIAN KURISKY, Director of Wesleyan Engaged
+DR. BRIAN KURISKY, Executive Director of Civic Engagement and Service Learning and Chief Diversity Officer

-Part of Wesleyan Engaged: Center for Civic Leadership and Service Learning, the National Bonner Leaders Program, described more fully on p.
-15, succeeds the existing PORTfolio Program.
+Part of Wesleyan Engaged: Center for Civic Leadership and Service Learning, the National Bonner Leaders Program, described more fully earlier in the catalog, succeeds the previous PORTfolio Program.
 Bonner Leaders is a selective four-year program that allows students to integrate their college education with off-campus experiential opportunities.
 The program provides a curriculum through which students can build the foundation for the knowledge, attitudes, and skills that are necessary for life-long personal satisfaction, professional success and civic responsibility.
 By dissolving the wall separating academics from the world outside, it connects liberal learning with the surrounding community.
 Each student in the program maintains and continually updates an electronic portfolio that documents her/his four years at VWU.